dmbarbour/glas/docs/GlasDesign.md

 To support larger-than-memory data, glas systems may leverage content-addressed storage to offload subtrees to disk.
 This optimization is transparent to most functions, but can be guided by program annotations and is potentially visible through a reflection API.
 Content-addressed references simplify memoization, communication, and persistent storage of large structures.
 The proposed representation is [glas object (glob)](GlasObject.md) binaries.

-## Applications and Programs
+## Programs and Applications

 A program is a value with a known interpretation.
 An application is a program with a known integration.
-In this context, the relevant knowledge must be embedded in the glas command line interface executable.
-I'm still exploring various design aspects - see [glas applications](GlasApps.md).
-But the general design direction of glas application model is:

-* *Applications as objects.* Apps may declare state and define methods, and they provide interfaces for integration.
-* *Incremental definition.* Apps can be defined in terms of tweaks to existing apps.
-Can abstract tweaks as mixins.
-* *Transactional operation.* Transactions may involve many methods and apps.
-Many effects are deferred until commit.
-* *Transaction loops.* Repeating transactions *optimize* into incremental computing, reactivity, and concurrency.
-* *Live coding.* Application code can be maintained at runtime by leveraging transactions and ephemeral references.
-* *Distributed computing.* Applications can model and maintain robust, resilient, distributed network overlays.

-The first points take inspiration from [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming), but first-class objects aren't implied.
-Any object references are *ephemeral* - scoped to a transaction - to simplify live coding and distributed computing.
-Transactional operation and distributed computing also have a significant effect on effects APIs and state models.

-I'm still exploring how to express methods.
-Procedural expression of behavior is an awkward fit for incremental computing of distributed transactions, e.g. requiring careful attention to reentrancy.
-This can be mitigated, but I'm exploring alternative paradigms.
+Although a system can support many application and program models, we must standardize at least one to bootstrap the glas system and serve as a foundation.
+In this role, glas specifies the ".g" language.

+A valid ".g" file will compile to `g:(Dict of (Namespace of Method))`.
+The dictionary defines a collection of [namespaces, interfaces, and mixins](ExtensibleNamespaces.md).
+An application module defines the 'app' namespace, which implements interfaces recognized by the runtime such as the 'step' method for background processing or 'http' to receive HTTP requests.
+Effect methods are installed by the runtime as an implicit mixin.
+See [Glas Apps](GlasApps.md).

+Methods are compiled to a Lisp-like [abstract assembly](AbstractAssembly.md).
+A proposed set of AST constructors for this intermediate language is developed below.

+### Control Flow

+### Program Environment

+### Data Manipulation

+### Annotations

 ## Language Modules